 Pain and Suffering

-Pain and suffering in cases of especially brutal attacks or attacks that impact sensitive spots on the body, then a Buffalo dog bite lawyer can typically call witnesses in for testimony.
+Pain and suffering in cases of especially brutal attacks or attacks that impact sensitive spots on the body, then a Buffalo dog bite attorney can typically call witnesses in for testimony.
 It might be hard to put a specific dollar figure on things like pain and suffering, although judges can consider how severe injuries are for a victim, as well as witness testimony, before ascertaining an amount they consider proper.

 Permanent damages, as a dog owner might be held liable for costs associated with restorative surgeries and procedures, rehabilitation, long-term care, and continuing care when a victim’s injuries happen to be permanently disfiguring and/or disabling.